-To earn the certificate, students must complete 7 hours of required core courses and 6-8 hours of elective courses, of which at least 3 hours must come from FISH or WILD courses.
+Students must complete 7 hours of required core courses and 6-8 hours of elective courses to complete the certificate.
 Learning outcomes will be assessed through the grading of individual courses.
 Students must receive a grade of "C" (2.0) or better in all courses counted towards the certificate.